 Verify that the INCLUDE cards refer to the corresponding DD names for the load libraries.

-Step 7: Modify, assemble and link NATPARM
+Step 7: Modify, Assemble and Link the Natural Parameter Module

 Adapt your Natural parameter module NATPARM by adding parameters specific to Natural for DB2 (see Natural Parameter Modification for DB2) and reassemble NATPARM.